 Little Fishes is a friendly, relaxed toddler group.
 We meet every Thursday in term time in St Luke’s, Franklin Square, HG1 5EL (just off Kings Road) between 9:30am and 11:30am.
 We aim to provide a welcoming space for babies, toddlers and their carers- the session is mostly free play, but we do end all together with a singing time.

 We charge only 50p per family for each session.
-If you’d like to find out more, contact Ruth or Tracey via the Church Office.
+If you’d like to find out more, contact Tracey via the Church Office.